 durable growth from a just shared reproof.

 After a moment, Ron looked questioningly at Hermione.
-"The sun held in
+"The sun held in the warrior's hand?"

 "The warrior is Orion.
 The sun is above the stars of his hand at the summer solstice.
 That's in just a few weeks."